thesse1/webmethods-api-gateway-staging/README.md

 | PROD_INT | BUILD_06 |
 | PROD_EXT | BUILD_07 |

-Users can overwrite this behavior with the `Build on which BUILD instance?` parameter in the deployment pipelines.
-Instead of the default value (`Default Mapping`), they can directly select one of the seven BUILD instances.
+Users can overwrite this behavior with the `Build on which BUILD environment?` parameter in the deployment pipelines.
+Instead of the default value (`Default Mapping`), they can directly select one of the seven BUILD environments.
 All build jobs in this pipeline will then use the selected build environment for building the API projects.
-Users can use this feature to speed up the deployment process by selecting a BUILD environment instance that is currently idle, bypassing the default mechansim of assigning build jobs to BUILD environment instances by target stage.
+Users can use this feature to speed up the deployment process by selecting a BUILD environment that is currently idle, bypassing the default mechansim of assigning build jobs to BUILD environments by target stage.

-In addition to this mechanism (fixed build environments), the API Gateway Staging solution offers two alternative mechanisms for assigning build jobs to BUILD environment instances:
+In addition to this mechanism (fixed build environments), the API Gateway Staging solution offers two alternative mechanisms for assigning build jobs to BUILD environments:
- - Dedicated build agents: This mechanism uses a separate Azure DevOps agent pool with seven build agents, each one assigned to one of the seven BUILD environment instances.
-Instead of assigning BUILD environment instances by target stage, this mechanism lets every build agent use its own, assigned BUILD environment instance when executing a build job.
-Azure DevOps will automatically assign the next build job to the next free build agent, leading to an optimal utilization of the seven BUILD environment instances.
+ - Dedicated build agents: This mechanism uses a separate Azure DevOps agent pool with seven build agents, each one assigned to one of the seven BUILD environments.
+Instead of assigning BUILD environments by target stage, this mechanism lets every build agent use its own, assigned BUILD environment when executing a build job.
+Azure DevOps will automatically assign the next build job to the next free build agent, leading to an optimal utilization of the seven BUILD environments.
  - Resource pooling (experimental): This mechanism tries to reach the same goal without using a separate agent pool for the build jobs.
-In this mechanism, each build job will try to pull a free BUILD environment instance from a pool of seven instances managed by an Azure DevOps variable group (API_Gateway_Build_instances_availability).
-If there is currently no free instance available, the job will wait until a new instance becomes available.
+In this mechanism, each build job will try to pull a free BUILD environment from a pool of seven environments managed by an Azure DevOps variable group (API_Gateway_Build_environments_availability).
+If there is currently no free environment available, the job will wait until a new environment becomes available.

 Please check the implementation notes section below on how to configure and activate one of these two alternative mechanisms.

 Each deployment pipeline consists of two jobs for build and deployment which can be executed on different agents, possibly from different agent pools.
-Each job only contains steps connecting the agent with one API Gateway instance (either BUILD/BUILD_01/.../BUILD_07 or DESIGN/DEV_INT/DEV_EXT/TEST_INT/TEST_EXT/PROD_INT/PROD_INT_01/PROD_INT_02/PROD_EXT/PROD_EXT_01/PROD_EXT_02).
-This way, the pipeline can be executed in distributed deployments in which different agents must be used for accessing the different API Gateway instances.
+Each job only contains steps connecting the agent with one API Gateway environment (either BUILD/BUILD_01/.../BUILD_07 or DESIGN/DEV_INT/DEV_EXT/TEST_INT/TEST_EXT/PROD_INT/PROD_INT_01/PROD_INT_02/PROD_EXT/PROD_EXT_01/PROD_EXT_02).
+This way, the pipeline can be executed in distributed deployments in which different agents must be used for accessing the different API Gateway environments.

-Please check the implementation notes section below on how to configure which agent pool is used for each API Gateway instance.
+Please check the implementation notes section below on how to configure which agent pool is used for each API Gateway environment.

 ### `Deploy selected API project(s)`